delveccj/Lab-Final/LabFinalDryRun.md

 ![My Diagram1](secrets.png)

-2. Add a simple integration test in `tests/test_integration.py`:
+2. Add a simple integration test in `tests/test_integration.py`.
+It is cricial you realize that what you see below will not work in the final.
+There is one item you will need to change.
+It will have to do with the client.get bit:

 ```python
 import sys